zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

   The domeMenu.mel script has been unified so Maya 2010-2017 use the same MEL script file that is now stored in the Domemaster3D/maya/common/scripts folder

+  Edited the Dome Grid creation script so the catch command is used to handle the event that mental ray might not be installed and a doPaintEffectsToPoly function based Maya code dependency is going to try and change the .miFinalGatherCast attribute.

-  Renamed the Domemaster3D shelf open project button text from "PRO" to "PROJ"
+  Renamed the Domemaster3D shelf open project icon text from "PRO" to "PROJ"

+  Updated the Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.

   Added new MEL functions to the domeRender.mel script to enable the mental ray 3.14 ray differential based elliptical filtering mode on Maya file node based texture maps: